robinandeer/robinandeer.github.io/source/blog/2016-06-21-how-i-test-my-code-part-2.html.md

 ## Ogranizing tests

 _pytest_ does a great job of detecting tests.
 All you need to do is name test modules with a prefix: `test_*`.
-Inside modules, each test function should similarly be named `def test_*:`.
+Each test function should similarly be named `def test_*:`.

 Furthermore, I like to organize test files to reflect my source code.
-The following source code organization:
+The following package:

 ```
 myPackage